By Tim Lambert

 The Egyptians were polytheists.
 That is, they worshiped many gods.
 Gods and goddesses were usually depicted as human beings though sometimes they had animal heads.

 Among Egyptian gods were Amun-Re , the sun god and leader of the gods.
 Nut was the sky goddess.
 Her brother Geb was the earth god.
 Osiris was in charge of the underworld.
 His wife was Isis and his son was Horus (who was sometimes depicted with a falcons head).
 Hathor was goddess of joy and love.

 They also worshiped Anubis, god of the dead and mummification.
 He was a man with a jackal's head and Egyptians believed he guarded the places where the dead were buried.
 Other gods included Thoth, a man with an ibis's head, who was god of the moon and wisdom.
 Ptah was god of craftsmen.
 Tawaret, a pregnant hippo, was goddess of childbirth.

 Maat was goddess of law and order and truth.
-Sekhmet was goddess of war.
-She was a woman with a lion's head.
 Hapi was the god who made the Nile flood.
 The Ancient Egyptians had a goddess of reading, writing and arithmetic.
 Her name was Seshat.

 The Egyptians believed that the gods 'lived' in temples (the gods spirit was believed to inhabit a statue).
 Three times a day priests cleaned the statue, changed its clothes and placed fresh food before it for it to 'eat'.
 (After a while priests removed the food and ate it).